How to choose between RabbitMQ and Redis for async tasks

 • Long-Term Prevention: Standardize retry policies across all microservices via shared SDKs.
 Automate DLQ alerting thresholds.

-RabbitMQ x-dead-letter-exchange policy
+RabbitMQ dead-letter-exchange policy

 rabbitmqctl set_policy dlx "^task\." '{"dead-letter-exchange":"dlx.exchange"}' --apply-to queues

-# Reclaim pending messages after visibility timeout
+Redis Streams: reclaim pending messages after idle timeout

 # Process with idempotency guard before execution